Questions on coronavirus and occupational safety and health

 If there is a significantly increased risk of infection, personal protective equipment such as breathing protection, gloves, goggles and, if necessary, protective clothing shall be used.
 Maintenance, cleaning, and replacement of personal protective equipment must be maintained at all times.

-Is an employer obliged to maintain a list of employees exposed to the coronavirus at work?
+Why must an employer maintain a list of employees exposed to the coronavirus at work?

-According to the Occupational Safety and Health Act, employers must maintain a list of employees exposed at work to biological agents that cause serious hazards or risks to safety or health.
+Although COVID-19 no longer classified as generally hazardous communicable disease according to the Communicable Diseases Act, employers must, according to the Occupational Safety and Health Act, maintain a list of employees exposed at work to biological agents that cause serious hazards or risks to safety or health.
 This obligation applies to biological agents in hazard classes 3 and 4.
 Coronavirus belongs to class 3.

 The list must be maintained if it can be established that the employee has been in contact at work with a person infected with the coronavirus or exposed to material containing the coronavirus.
 Mere possibility of exposure at work does not yet constitute an obligation of maintaining a list for the employer.
 Even so, the employee's vaccination protection does not remove the obligation register when one of exposed.